pauldambra/blog_source/_posts/2011-08-05-how-to-design-unsubscribe-link.md

 ```
  and unsubscribe every member.

-No it isn't that likely since this is for a climbing organisation but then you'd be surprised how many smart alec programmers also climb!
+No, it isn't that likely since this is for a climbing organisation but, it's an avoidable risk!

-Alright we don't need to make it into
+Alright, we don't need to make it into

 `http://unsubscribe.somewhere.co.uk/{encrypted_something}`